WebDevJasonCameron/HackerRank-Sandbox/ReadMe.md

 # Hanker Rank Sandbox

+## 2022 07 26 | Playgrounds
+Created playgrounds in java package.
+The purpose of these playgrounds are to learn some things that I keep running into but can't fully grasp without exploring them further.
+A great example of this is regular expressions (REGEX).
+This was never talked about during college.
+We didn't get into it during the CodeUp program either.
+However, I have gone through four challenges in hackerRank with REGEX being the primary focus.
+Each time I needed to look up someone else's conclusion.
+This is why I'm exploring it within the playground.
+Also, I don't want another repo (or re-open the titanLearningJava).

 ## 2022 07 22 | Python
 Well folks, we've actually added Python to this list of daily work.
 I have been told I need to review the Python I did through college.
 As such, I included Jupyter Notebooks under the Py dir.
 I will probably open another repo just to focus on new things I have yet to work with.
 Still, it is pretty cool to be able to have JS, Java, and Python all in this one sandbox!
 Really cool.